Deep vein thrombosis (DVT)

 - Warmth in the skin of the affected leg

 - Red or discoloured skin in the affected leg

 - Heavy ache in the leg

-If a blood clot breaks free and travels to your lungs it's called a pulmonary embolism, and it can be fatal.
-Pulmonary embolism may not cause symptoms, but if you ever suffer sudden coughing, which may bring up blood; sharp chest pain; rapid breathing or shortness of breath; or severe lightheadedness, call 999 or go to an accident and emergency department (A&E) immediately.
+If a blood clot breaks free and travels to your lungs, it's called a pulmonary embolism, which can be fatal.
+Pulmonary embolism may not cause symptoms, but if you ever suffer from the following symptoms, call 999 or go to an accident and emergency department (A&E) immediately:

 - Sudden coughing with blood

 In some cases, the cause of DVT is unclear, but known risk factors may increase the chance of DVT occurring including: